-We speak with a lot of parents about some of the biggest challenges preventing their kids from genuinely learning – not just going through the motions of getting the work done – and earning high grades as a result.
+We speak with a lot of parents about some of the biggest challenges they face.
+What is preventing their kids from genuinely learning – not just going through the motions of getting the work done – and earning high grades as a result.

 We often focus on trying to help them DO things differently – get more engaged/organized/motivated, put more effort forth, pay more attention, etc.

 And these are all valid.
 But when nothing changes, when the status quo of boredom/complacency/selectively choosing what to work on persists, it’s our job to help them SEE things differently.